 Two centuries, one glorious heritage of faith.
 These psalms and hymns are my attempt to honor those faithful souls who came before us, and to continue this tradition for generations to come.
 From echoes of the shape-note singing which open the album, to the mournful, country-inspired fiddle and pedal steel that close it, my prayer is that this music will leave a monument for the Christians of Tennessee (and anywhere else), and bring glory to the Savior we worship.

 A sixth generation Tennessean, Henry C. Haffner is a Violist, Violinist, Music Director, Composer, and Educator.
-He has the great privilege of designing the liturgy and leading worship at Parish Presbyterian Church in Franklin, TN.
+He has the great privilege of leading worship at Parish Presbyterian Church in Franklin, TN.
 The primary expression of his musical life is the weekly worship of Christ, through the songs of His people.

 As a violist and violinist, he has performed and given masterclasses throughout the South and Midwest.
 His work can be heard on recordings by Nathan Clark George, Jim Daneker, Paul Cardall, and Michael W. Smith.
 Since 2009, he has performed as a member of the Lexington Philharmonic in Lexington, KY (as Principal since 2011).

 Henry has taught at New College Franklin since 2010.
 He enjoys the opportunity to share his love of music history, theory, and literature with new generations.

 Henry was educated at Vanderbilt University and the College Conservatory of Music (CCM) at the University of Cincinnati.
 He lives with his wife and children in a little house in the country near Columbia, TN.